robotpilot/turtlebot3_wiki/docs/source/sbc_software.rst

   https://sourceforge.net/projects/win32diskimager/

-Install Linux on the TurtleBot3 Waffle (Intel® Joule™)
+Install Linux on TurtleBot3 Waffle (Intel® Joule™)
 -------------------------------------------------------

 In this section, an alternative Ubuntu Desktop 16.04 LTS will be installed on Intel® Joule™.